content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/2-java-object-oriented-programming-structure/java-math-class.md

         -   if the second argument is finite and not an integer, then the result is NaN.
     -   If both arguments are integers, then the result is exactly equal to the mathematical result of raising the first argument to the power of the second argument if that result can in fact be represented exactly as a double value.

-(In the foregoing descriptions, a floating-point value is considered to be an integer if and only if it is finite and a fixed point of the method [ceil](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#ceil-double-) or, equivalently, a fixed point of the method [floor](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html#floor-double-).
+(In the foregoing descriptions, a floating-point value is considered to be an integer if and only if it is finite and a fixed point of the method ceil or, equivalently, a fixed point of the method floor.
 A value is a fixed point of a one-argument method if and only if the result of applying the method to the value is equal to the value.)

-The computed result must be within 1 ulp of the exact result.
+-   The computed result must be within 1 ulp of the exact result.
 Results must be semi-monotonic.

-**Parameters:**

-a - the base.

-b - the exponent.

-**Returns:**

-the value ab.

 ## 5) round